marschall-lab/strand-seq-graph-phasing/README.md

 `assembler: [verkko, hifiasm]` Which genome assembly program was used to create the input assembly graph.

-`cluster_PAR_with_haploid: [TRUE, FALSE]` If TRUE, Graphasing will attempt to merge the PAR with any detected haploid chromosomes on the same connected component.
-Is safest if it can be expected that the only diploid component connected to the X and Y chromosomes will be the PAR.

 #### Config settings

 `samples: str` Path to sample sheet.